-The Exchange proposes to adopt language in the Proposed Rule stating that a trade resulting from an erroneous print(s) disseminated by the underlying market that is later nullified by that underlying market shall be adjusted or busted as set forth in the Obvious Error provisions of the Proposed Rule, provided a party notifies the Exchange's Market Control in a timely manner, as further described below.
-The Exchange proposes to define a trade resulting from an erroneous print(s) as any options trade executed during a period of time for which one or more executions in the underlying security are nullified and for one second thereafter.
-The Exchange believes that one second is an appropriate amount of time in which an options trade would be directly based on executions in the underlying equity security.
-The Exchange also proposes to require that if a party believes that it participated in an erroneous transaction resulting from an erroneous print(s) pursuant to the proposed erroneous print provision it must notify the Exchange's Market Control within the timeframes set forth in the Obvious Error provision described above.
+The Exchange proposes to adopt language in the Proposed Rule stating that a trade resulting from an erroneous print(s) disseminated by the underlying market that is later nullified by that underlying market shall be adjusted or nullified as set forth in the Obvious Error provisions of the Proposed Rule, provided a party notifies MRC in a timely manner, as further described below.
+The Exchange proposes to define a trade resulting from an erroneous print(s) as any options trade executed during a period of time for which one or more executions in the underlying security are nullified, and for one second thereafter.
+The Exchange believes that one second is an appropriate amount of time within which the price of an options trade would be directly based on executions in the underlying equity security.
+The Exchange also proposes to require that if a party believes it participated in an erroneous transaction resulting from an erroneous print(s) pursuant to the proposed erroneous print provision it must submit an obvious error notification to MRC within the timeframes set forth in the Obvious Error provision described above.
 The Exchange has also proposed to state that the allowed notification timeframe commences at the time of notification by the underlying market(s) of nullification of transactions in the underlying security.
-Further, the Exchange proposes that if multiple underlying markets nullify trades in the underlying security, the allowed notification timeframe will commence at the time of the first market's notification.
+Further, the Exchange proposes that if multiple underlying markets nullify trades in the underlying security, the notification timeframe to be measured will commence at the time of the first market's notification.

-As an example of a situation in which a trade results from an erroneous print disseminated by the underlying market that is later nullified by the underlying market, assume that a given underlying is trading in the \$49.00-\$50.00 price range then has an erroneous print at \$5.00.
-Given that there is the potential perception that the underlying has gone through a dramatic price revaluation, numerous options trades could promptly trigger based off of this new price.
+As an example of a situation in which a trade results from an erroneous print disseminated by the underlying market that is later nullified by the underlying market, assume that a given underlying security is trading in the \$49.00-\$50.00 price range and has an erroneous print at \$5.00.
+Given that there is the potential perception that the underlying has gone through a dramatic price revaluation, numerous options trades could promptly trigger based on this new price.
 However, because the price that triggered them was not a valid price it would be appropriate to review said option trades when the underlying print that triggered them is removed.